quantummaid/httpmaid/docs/12_UseCases/4_Enriching.md

-# Usecases IV: Advanced topics

-You now know how to configure HttpMaid to directly serve usecases and how to facilitate the MapMaid integration to map request and responses to usecase parameters and return values.
-This chapter will talk about some aspects that arise in most projects and how to configure aspects that are more advanced.

-## Mapping headers/query parameters/etc.
+# Usecases IV: Mapping headers/query parameters/etc.

 In the second usecases chapter we showed you how to map a request body to usecase parameters and the usecase's return value to the response body.